Israel-Charles/Small-Scale-Autonomous-Racing-Vehicle/F1Tenth Gym ROS/F1TenthGymRos_Ubuntu20.04&22.04.md

 cd f1tenth_gym && pip3 install -e .
 ```

-> *Tip:* Installing in “editable” mode (`-e`) allows you to update the package locally if needed.
+> **Tip:** Installing in **editable mode** (`-e`) allows you to update the package locally without reinstalling it.

 ---

 ## 3. Set Up Your ROS2 Workspace

-Create a new workspace directory for your ROS2 simulation:
+Create a new workspace for your ROS2 simulation:

 ```bash
 cd $HOME
 mkdir -p sim_ws/src
 ```

-Next, navigate into the `src` folder and clone the ROS2 bridge repository:
+Navigate into the `src` directory and clone the ROS2 communication bridge repository:

 ```bash
 cd $HOME/sim_ws/src